South Carolina Court Records

 Is it Worth it To Fight a Traffic Ticket in South Carolina?

 The decision to fight a traffic ticket in South Carolina has its pros and cons.
-Should the defendant have a good case, they may overturn what could have been a conviction and evade the collateral consequences of getting one.
+Should the defendant have a good case, they may be able to get a judge to overturn what could have been a conviction and evade the collateral consequences of getting one.
 The downside to it borders on the challenges involved in preparing for and appearing in a court for trial.
 The cost of time, energy, and logistics of the entire process may not be worth it unless the defendant can guarantee a good case in court.
-For this reason, parties should consult a legal expert in traffic law to determine if it is worth the shot.
+For this reason, defendants are advised to consult a legal expert in traffic law to determine if it is worth the shot.

 Ways to Fight a Traffic Ticket in South Carolina

 There are two ways to fight a traffic ticket in South Carolina.
 The first step is to request a trial.
 The difference between the two is that one goes to trial in an attempt to overturn the conviction while the other proceeds to negotiate on a pre-trial intervention program for the possibility of reduced or no points on the driver’s license.
-The administrative pathway largely depends on the issuing agency and the court where the trial is to hold.
-However, on the day of trial, the issuing officer must present the case before the judge.
+The administrative pathway largely depends on the issuing agency and the court where the trial is to be held.
+However, on the day of trial, the issuing officer may present the case before the judge.
 The judge gives the defendant a chance to present evidence and arguments.
-Most serious offenses such as a DUI or reckless driving may require a jury trial for a fair and balanced outcome.
-After reviewing both sides of the case, the judge will issue the verdict.
-If the defendant is not guilty, all previous court payments regarding the case will be returned.
+Most serious offenses, such as a DUI or reckless driving, may require a jury trial for a fair and balanced outcome.
+After reviewing both sides of the case, the judge typically issues the verdict.
+If the defendant is not guilty, previous court payments regarding the case are typically returned.
 If found guilty, the defendant may appeal to a higher court of jurisdiction.
 Note that failure to appear in court on the date scheduled can lead to a conviction’s auto-entry.
 It can also lead to arrests and incarceration.

-How to Fight a Traffic Ticket Without Going to Court South Carolina
+How to Fight a Traffic Ticket Without Going to Court in South Carolina?

 In South Carolina, traffic attorneys can represent defendants without appearing in court.
-An exception to the rule is a traffic ticket that indicates a mandatory appearance in court, or if likely penalties include a jail term.
-Serious offenses such as a DUI or reckless homicide fall under this category.
+An exception to this rule is a traffic ticket that indicates a mandatory appearance in court or if the likely penalties include a jail term.
+Serious offenses such as DUI or reckless homicide fall under this category.

 Individuals accused of traffic violations can negotiate to have their traffic ticket fine reduced.
-However, they must appear in court to plead their case with a judge.
+However, they usually need to appear in court to plead their case with a judge.
 A payment plan may also be agreed upon following negotiation.
 In this case, prepare to pay the majority of the fine on the court date.
-Payment must happen within 15 days from the court date.
+Payment may happen within 15 days from the court date.

 Speeding tickets in South Carolina are serious traffic offenses that may attract a jail term in some cases.
 However, there are reasons for which the court may dismiss a speeding ticket.
 These reasons include:

-• If the ticket issuing officer is not present on the day of trial
+- If the ticket issuing officer is not present on the day of the trial

 What Happens if You Plead Guilty to a Traffic Ticket in South Carolina?

 In South Carolina, a guilty plea has financial implications.
 Every guilty plea translates to a driving conviction and points assessment with the Department of Motor Vehicles.
-A guilty plea could lead to the suspension or even a revocation of licenses and in some cases, jail time.
-The financial impact may also be worsened by a dramatic spike in vehicle insurance rates to the tune of 90%.
+A guilty plea could lead to the suspension or even revocation of licenses and, in some cases, jail time.
+The financial impact may also be worsened by a dramatic spike in vehicle insurance rates of up to 90%.

 How to Find a Traffic Ticket Attorney in South Carolina